-To account for any potential selection on observable or unobservable characteristics, we propose an identification strategy that relies on the variation in the timing of victimization and alert filing (treatment) to identify the effect of fraud on credit bureau characteristics.
+identity theft and extended alert filing.
+Ideally, to identify the direct effects of fraud, we would compare identity theft victims with a comparable group of nonvictims.
+However, since identity theft victimization and extended alert filing may be endogenous, such an approach is not possible.
+To account for any potential selection on observable or unobservable characteristics, we propose an identification strategy that relies on the variation in the timing of victimization and extended alert filing (treatment) to identify the effect of severe identity theft on credit bureau characteristics.
 Since all individuals in this sample file an extended alert at some point in time, we avoid the selection-on-unobservables issue because the individuals in our sample are similarly motivated to file an alert once they have discovered evidence of fraud.
-Simply stated, we use the plausibly exogenous timing of fraud occurrence to compare the outcomes of already victimized extended alert filers with the outcomes of not-yet-victimized extended alert filers.
+Simply stated, we use the plausibly exogenous timing of fraud to compare the outcomes of already victimized extended alert filers with the outcomes of not-yet-victimized extended alert filers.